ATTN: Eli Barzilay, 301 ME

 Boston, MA 02115

-Eli Barzilay is a Lecturer at Northeastern University’s Khoury College of Computer Sciences.
-Eli earned both his Bachelor’s Degree and Master’s Degree in Computer Science at Ben Gurion University in Israel.
-He earned his PhD in Computer Science at Cornell University in 2003.
-Eli’s research areas include Formal Methods, Software Engineering and his main field of research and teaching – Programming languages.
-Eli, a native of Ein-HaBsor, Israel, is also a member of nuPRL, located in 308 West Village H.
+Eli Barzilay is a lecturer at Northeastern University’s Khoury College of Computer Sciences.
+He earned both his bachelor’s and master’s degrees in computer science at Ben Gurion University in Israel, and he earned his PhD in computer science at Cornell University in 2003.
+His research areas include formal methods, software engineering, and his main field of research and teaching – programming languages.
+He is a native of Ein-HaBsor, Israel, and is a member of nuPRL, located in 308 West Village H.

-Eli is interested in programming languages of all kinds.
-He has studied computer music and applied logic, and he believes that programming languages are important to study for anyone interested in becoming a software developer.
+He is interested in programming languages of all kinds and has studied computer music and applied logic.
+He believes that programming languages are important to study for anyone interested in becoming a software developer.

 What are your research interests?